Radio scanner

 A radio scanner or simply scanner is a radio receiver that can automatically tune discrete frequencies, scanning over a frequency band to find a signal until the initial transmission ceases.

 The term scanner generally refers to a communications receiver that is primarily intended for monitoring VHF and UHF landmobile radio systems, as opposed to, for instance, a receiver used to monitor international shortwave transmissions, although these may be classified as scanners too.

 More often than not, these scanners can also tune to different types of modulation as well (AM, FM, SSB, etc.).
 Early scanners were slow, bulky, and expensive.
 Today, modern microprocessors have enabled scanners to store thousands of channels and monitor hundreds of channels per second.
-Recent models can follow trunked radio systems and decode APCO-P25 digital transmissions.
+Recent models can follow trunked radio systems and decode digital transmissions such as APCO-P25, Digital mobile radio, NXDN, EDACS, and more.
 Both hand held and desktop models are available.
 Scanners are often used to monitor police, fire and emergency medical services.
 Radio scanning also serves an important role in the fields of journalism and crime investigation, as well as a hobby for many people around the world.